Zafarullah Khan Jamali: Resignation

 In June 2004, Jamali abruptly announced his resignation on television after a three-hour meeting with Musharraf.
 There had been rumours of Jamali's strained relationship with Musharraf on the execution of government policies.
 According to media reports, resignation became inevitable when Musharraf became unhappy with Jamali's performance and his failure to strongly endorse Musharraf's policies.
+Jamali was the fifth shortest-serving prime minister of Pakistan.

 The Muttahida Majlis-e-Amal was initially surprised; the mainstream parties saw Jamali's resignation as "forced and [a] humiliation for democracy" and "bad for the future".
 With his surprise announcement, Jamali dissolved the cabinet and nominated his party's president Shujaat Hussain as interim prime minister.
 Weeks after his resignation, it was learned that it came as the result of deteriorating relations with Hussain.

 Post-prime ministership

 After resigning, Jamali pursued his passion for field hockey.
 In 2004, he became president of the Pakistan Hockey Federation and vowed to solve the problems facing the Pakistan Hockey Federation and revive the Pakistan men's national field hockey team.
 He previously played for Punjab province, acted as Chief-de-Mission for the 1984 Summer Olympics and was chief selector for the national team.

 In 2008, he resigned as its president after the national hockey team performed poorly at the Olympic Games.

 In May 2013, he joined the Pakistan Muslim League (N).
 He remained a member of the National Assembly of Pakistan from 2013 until his resignation in May 2018.

-In June 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf.
+In June 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf (PTI).